cudoventures/cudos-docs/docs/learn/concepts/cryptography.md

 ## BIP 39

-When you create a new wallet on CUDOS using the CLI, you are given a BIP39 mnemonic.
+When you create a new wallet on ASI Alliance using the CLI, you are given a BIP39 mnemonic.
 BIP39 describes the implementation of a mnemonic code for the generation of deterministic wallets.

 It consists of two parts: